isomerpages/moe-standrewssec/_co-curricular-activities/Performing Arts/Concert Band.md

 variant: tiptap
 ---
 <h2>Concert Band</h2>
-<p><strong>St Andrew’s Concert Band </strong>is a vibrant and dynamic CCA
+<p><strong>St Andrew’s Concert Band&nbsp;</strong>is a vibrant and dynamic
-that brings together students with a passion for music and performance.
+CCA that brings together students with a passion for music and performance.
 Through weekly rehearsals and regular public showcases, our band members develop their musical skills, discipline, and teamwork.
 Guided by dedicated instructors and a strong tradition of musical excellence, the Band performs